CyberBelligerent/ARCTIC-Shard/README.md

 }
 ```

 As you can see, it can be difficult to understand, and make, an ArcticTask.
-But its easier when you think about that <b>action</b> holds <b>JUST</b> making the item and <b>waitMethod</b> just holds the <b>while</b> loop to hold the thread until the resource is ready.
+But it's easier when you think about that <b>action</b> holds <b>JUST</b> making the item and <b>waitMethod</b> just holds the <b>while</b> loop to hold the thread until the resource is ready.
 The above waitMethod is fairly crazy, but looking into the <b>OpenStackWaiter</b> class, you'll see it's just a while loop method that checks every 10 seconds for 5000 seconds.
-(Lower timeInSeconds will be it errors out faster.
+(Lower timeInSeconds will error it out faster.
 Ensure you test this several times before attempting to merge a new provider in).